iver-wharf/rfcs/_published/0014-test-results-handling.md

 }
 // @router /build/{buildid}/test-results-summary [get]
 func (m ArtifactModule) getBuildTestResultsSummary(c *gin.Context) {
-  // fetch summary of summaries, along with the summaries, for build }
+  // fetch sum of each artifact's test result summary for build
+  // as well as the list of each artifact's test result summary }

 func parseMultipartFormData(c *gin.Context) []*File {